Joan Capdevila

 Joan Capdevila Méndez (/ca/; born 3 February 1978) is a Spanish former professional footballer who played as a left-back.

 Over 15 seasons in La Liga, he amassed totals of 410 matches and 36 goals, mainly for Deportivo and Villarreal.
 In a 21-year senior career, he also played in Portugal, India, Belgium and Andorra.

-Capdevila won 60 caps for Spain, and was part of the squads which won Euro 2008 and the 2010 World Cup.
+Capdevila won 60 caps for Spain, being a member of the squads that won Euro 2008 and the 2010 World Cup.

 Club career

 Early years and Deportivo

 Born in Tàrrega, Lleida, Catalonia, and a product of Espanyol's youth system, Capdevila started playing football as a forward, and he made his debut for its first team during the 1998–99 season in a 2–2 La Liga draw at Athletic Bilbao.
 He joined Atlético Madrid the following year.

 After the Colchoneros relegation, Capdevila signed with Deportivo de La Coruña in the summer of 2000, and would be a regular fixture in the team as left-back, first competing with Enrique Romero then as the undisputed first choice.
 On 16 September 2006, he scored twice as the Galicians overcame Villarreal 2–0 at the Riazor Stadium.